yamitenshi/talks/youve-inherited-legacy-now-what/slides.md

 - Legacy has stood the test of time

+Note:
-Note: Legacy is probably what's paying your salary.
+Legacy is probably what's paying your salary.
 There's a reason this software exists and a reason your company wants it.
 The codebase might suck, but as a functional unit there's often a good reason for its existence.
 Embrace that!

+Spaghetti code in production is almost always more valuable than beautiful code in development.

 ---